quicwg/multipath/draft-ietf-quic-multipath.md

 (see {{path-abandon-frame}}),
 - PATH_STANDBY and PATH_AVAILABLE frames to express a preference
 in path usage (see {{path-standby-frame}} and {{path-available-frame}}), and
-- MAX_PATHS frame for increasing the limit of active paths.
+- MAX_PATH_ID frame for increasing the limit of active paths.

 All new frames are sent in 1-RTT packets {{QUIC-TRANSPORT}}.